grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 >
 > - *Gloriana*, Michael Moorcock

-Chaos writhes at the heart of our games.
+Glorius Chaos, which rolls in the livid heart of our games.
+It mutinies our best laid plans, admonishing us to extemporise, and finding ourselves in undiscovered lands.
+Finally, it begs us to ask, "what else might be?"
+The answer is with another roll of the dice.

+Which is to say randomness is an important part of many roleplaying games, and an especially important part of my prep.
+You see, randomness keeps me honest.
+When I prepare, nagging doubts linger.
+Is this too cliche?
+Too on-the-nose?
+Am I leading my players towards my conclusions, rather than their own?

-Randomness plays an important part of my game prep.
+~~Randomness plays an important part of my game prep.~~

-Subverting expectations.
+~~Subverting expectations.~~

 Always follow the principle that all die rolls should stand, and never ignore, pick or re-roll randomly results so as to maintain [[Randomness adds realism|a sense of realism]] and [[Randomness confound expectations|confound expectations]].

-Randomness in role-playing games confounds the expectations of the players by encouraging improvisation of strange new angles.
+~~Randomness in role-playing games confounds the expectations of the players by encouraging improvisation of strange new angles.~~

-Randomisation simulates depth by creating unexpected situations, implying a larger world.
+~~Randomisation simulates depth by creating unexpected situations, implying a larger world.~~

 When you [[Do not disregard random rolls]] you create a sense of realism by sharing in the feeling of discovery with your players.